 Most respondents were already coping with the epidemic crisis & a few months of lockdown limits, so they were not ready to deal with ensuing banned fishing period of 65 days.
-Because of their meagre fishing earning, fishermen need more money to maintain their dwellings.
+Because of their meagre fishing earning, fishers need more money to maintain their dwellings.
 They could not invest in risk-reduction plans because of their financial predicament, including those for unanticipated actions like epidemic.
 Several fisherfolks & dealers could find employment as labourers due to their poor fishing skills, while others remained jobless.
-Government subsidies are given to fishermen and other participants to assist them in getting through the Prohibition era.
+Government subsidies are given to fishers and other participants to assist them in getting through the Prohibition era.
 Throughout the shutdown, the Bangladeshi government assisted those in need.
 Only 10% of respondents indicated that they had received help (Fig. 2).
 They claimed that the help they got was needed to get them through the lockout.
 90% of the participants took loans with the support of various NGOs or intermediaries.

-Figure 3: Reaction to getting aid from the government or an NGO
+Figure 3: Reaction to getting aid from the government or an NGO.

 The stakeholders acquired many backup plans to handle the pandemic issue.
 These tactics also included problem-specific countermeasures.
-28% of the respondents, primarily fishermen, claimed they started selling their catch directly because it was difficult to contact the traders.
+28% of the respondents, primarily fishers, claimed they started selling their catch directly because it was difficult to contact the traders.
 Many fish breeders and auctioneers started offering fresh and processed fish for home delivery.
 Most farmers preserved the mature stock without starting a new cycle to obtain a reasonable price for the produce.
 Four per cent of the participants were reliant on loans from welfare organizations.
 Some people were given Bangladesh Government financial support that helped keep the people afloat withing few weeks.
 In response to pandemic crisis, there are 35 respondents claimed they had not made any preparations.
 They continued to labour despite the obstacles but still lived in poverty.

 The authors explored that consumer insist and penchant were also impacted by the COVID-19 epidemic.
 From the research work, this was found that 40 fish customers appreciate better the collision on populace who often eat fish.
 Nearly the majority of the respondents agreed that the lockout affected the availability of fish.
 Because they could not get to usual markets because of transportation restrictions, consumers were compelled to cut back on their monthly fish consumption.
 Before the shutdown, 33% of consumers bought 16–20 kg of fish each month, while 35% bought 11–15 kg.
 These percentages decreased to 20% and 23% during lockdown, respectively.
-According to 12 respondents, their monthly purchasing power had dropped to 5–10 kg due to issues associated with the pandemic, such as difficult accessibility, rising fish costs, decreased income, joblessness, etc..
+According to 12 respondents, their monthly purchasing power had dropped to 5–10 kg due to issues associated with the pandemic, such as difficult accessibility, rising fish costs, decreased income, joblessness, to mention but a few.

 During the epidemic, households' regular diets slightly modified.
 22 respondents claimed to have altered their fish consumption during lockdown.
 Some of the shoppers who were questioned avowed that shopers ever purchaed fish at the moment of lockdown period since this was so pricey.
-The authors found that 18 of the interviewers told they had not altered their foods because fish generally highly nutrient-dense meal rather than others products of meat.
+The authors found that 18 of the interviewers had not altered their foods because fish is generally a highly nutrient-dense meal rather than other products of meat.
 Patrons generally concur that prior to closure, fish was mainly purchased from street sellers, neighbourhood markets, and kitchen markets.
 Online fish sales were only prevalent after the ban, but some affluent customers did buy fish from big-box stores.
 Customers were imperfect to visiting neighbourhood bazaars and particular merchants throughout the closing.
 Consumers with higher incomes have continued to purchase fish from superstores due to convenience, even though wet food items are now readily available for online ordering.

 Discussion